 NAR's supreme governing body is its Congress, which meets once every three years.
-The Congress elects the President and the Executive Board that runs NAR in the interims between Congress meetings.
+The Congress elects the President, the Vice President and the Executive Board that runs NAR in the interims between Congress meetings.

-The Executive Board consists of the President, six board members and three deputy members, all of whom are elected for three-year terms of office.
+The Executive Board consists of the President, the Vice President, five board members and three deputy members, all of whom are elected for three-year terms of office.

 At individual workplaces, NAR is represented by local branches comprised of all the members who work at that particular institution.
 NAR has approximately 300 local branches, which are organised at all enterprises where NAR has three or more members.
 Where there are fewer than three members, the members' interests will be attended to by NAR's central office.